gkiril/oie-resources/README.md

 # Open Information Extraction (OIE) Resources

 A curated list of Open Information Extraction (OIE) resources: research papers, code, data, applications, etc. The list is not limited to Open Information Extraction systems exclusively.
-It also includes work highly related to the field of OIE, such as taxonomizing open relations.
+It also includes work highly related to the field of OIE, such as taxonomizing open relations and using OIE in downstream applications.

 * [Introduction to OIE](#introduction-to-oie)
 * [Papers](#papers)